akhilmallepally/featured-developers/RFP.md

 4. If the details entered are <b>correct</b>, the page is redirected to <b>admin panel</b>.
 5. If the details entered are <b>incorrect</b>, an error message is displayed stating <b>"Invalid credentials.
 Please contact the administrator"</b>

+Roles to access the app :
+1. User
+2. Admin

+* User will be able to navigate through the pages and have access to all the displayed content.

+* Admin will have access to create, update and delete the data along with the user privileges.

 ### Screen Flow:
 <br>Home Screen: Consists of a header with login button, a footer and a box that displays picture of the student, all the attributes and a button that directs to the person details screen.</br>